Padosan: Legacy

 The character ″Muranchand Swami″ played by Satish Kaushik in 1996 film Saajan Chale Sasural, which was inspired from character Master Pillai, played by Mehmood.
 In an interview, Kaushik stated that Mehmood's performance in Padosan inspired him to become an actor.
 He further said, "I was lucky enough to recreate that kind of role in Saajan Chale Sasural and I got the Filmfare Award also.
 That was a vital inspiration for me."
 Characters of the animated series Guru Aur Bhole which aired on Sony Yay, were inspired by Kishore Kumar's and Sunil Dutt's characters from the film.
 The character Guru is voiced by Amit Kumar, son of Kishore Kumar.
 The song "Ek Chatur Naar" was recreated in the 2017 film Machine, and was sung by Tanishk Bagchi.

 Actor Kamal Haasan recalled that Hindi films had not played in Chennai for many years due to the agitation against the imposition of Hindi.
 While reminiscing about Padosan, he said, "When I went to see Padosan, I went to protest against it – we had been told it was a film where South Indians were made fun of.
 We went in to agitate, [but] came out smiling, as fans of Mehmood saab, imitating him.
 I told Mehmood saab this story many years later when I met him.
 And that’s how I started watching Hindi films again."

+Actor Salman Khan had dressed up and acted as Kishore Kumar's character Guru twice.

+The first time was in the 1996 film Dushman Duniya Ka, where he was a special appearance and played a cameo fictional role of himself dressed up as Guru, going for a shoot for the film "Padosan Part 2".
+Few minutes in the movie, Salman Khan lip syncs to a song "Mere Naujawano Pyare Naujawano" sung by Amit Kumar, who playbacks for Salman Khan and is the son of Kishore Kumar.
+The song has the same tune of another song "Mere Bhole Balam" (Meri Pyari Bindu) from the movie Padosan itself.
+Mere Naujawano Pyare Naujawano was sung by Amit Kumar, composed by Anu Malik (original tune of R.D.Burman), and the lyrics were penned by Ravindra Jain and was a recreated version of Meri Pyari Bindu.

+The second time was for a promo for Salman's show Bigg Boss in Season 11.
+For the promo, Salman Khan once again dressed up as Guru, playing the harmonium and singing the song "Mere Samnewali Khidki Mein" once again from the film Padosan.